Bithal98/Bithal-demo/README.md

 # Bithal-demo
-This is a demo for git and git hub class
+This is a demo for git and git hub class.